 3. Safeguard your email message

 Avoid potential email breaches and loss of customer trust by safeguarding your emails.
-You can do that by using these three authentication protocols:
+You can ensure these email security practices by using these three authentication protocols:

 SPF is an email authentication standard that protects you against phishing, spoofing, and spam.